akstealthay/anoy/README.md

 # Anoy [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/frictionle)

+> The tool does not export for now.
+The task of export is in progress and for now you can pick any issue from the Issue section of the repository

 ## Introduction

 `Anoy` is a tagging tool built using [python-flask](http://flask.pocoo.org/) that enables you to manually tag documents with custom tags and export them as XML documents.
 This is an ideal tool for a data team who wants to manually tag documents for training a data model.